 2 ounces beeswax (I use the pastilles or beads.
 They are much easier and quicker to melt).

 I have a scale (like the old Weight Watchers food measuring scales) that I purchased at Walmart.
 It measures in grams and ounces.
 When I make soap and teach soap making classes, I measure my ingredients in grams.
 But for this recipe use ounces.
 Zero the scale.
-Put you container on the scale.
+Put your container o that you are going to mix the ingredients in on the scale.
 Zero again.
 You can do one ingredient at a time, zeroing after each ingredient.
+For example, add the infused oil and zero, then the coconut oil, zero the scale, etc.

 - Place the ingredients in a glass jar or measuring cup.
 Fill your cooking pot 1/3 to 1/2 full of water and turn on medium.